USask Senate

 Members

-The Senate is composed of 118 members as follows:
+The USask Senate is composed of 120 members:

 - the president and vice-presidents of the university